gigantc/dfree-wp-boilerplate/wp-content/plugins/rvg-optimize-database/readme.txt

 * Change the settings in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 = How do I run this plugin? =
-* WP Admin Panel &raquo; Optimize Database.
+* Go to: Dashboard &raquo; Tools &araquo; Optimize Database.
 Then click the 'Start Optimization'-button -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)
 * Click the 'Optimize DB (1 click)' link in the Admin Bar (if enabled)

+= How do I run the Analyzer? =
+* Go to: Dashboard &raquo; Tools &raquo; Optimize Database and click the 'Analyze Database' button

 = Why do I see 'InnoDB table: skipped...'? =
 * That's because optimizing InnoDB tables is not really efficient, so change the table type to MyISAM to have them being optimized.
 * Update: if you want to optimize your InnoDB tables too, just check the 'Optimize InnoDB tables too' option on the settings page
+* IMPORTANT: optimizing InnoDB tables, might increase the size of the database!
+However, it will speed up the performance of the database

 = After I ran the plugin, I got "Total savings since the first run: -64 KB" =
 * Sometimes that happens when you optimize InnoDB tables (instead of MyISAM tables).